cortex-js/compute-engine/src/docs/guide-symbols.md

 **To change the value or domain of a symbol**, use the `value` and `domain` properties of the symbol.

 A symbol does not have to be declared before it can be used.
-A previously unknown symbol has a domain of `ce.defaultDomain` and no value.
+The domain of a symbol will be inferred based on its usage or its value.

 <code-playground layout="stack" show-line-numbers autorun="never">
 <pre slot="javascript">